khast3x/h8mail/README.md

 ```

 * If you are running python2 as default :
-Make sure you have python3.6+ installed, then replace python commands with explicit python3 calls.
+Make sure you have python3.6+ installed, then replace `python` commands with explicit `python3` commands.

 * If you have not set your venvs, you might get a permission error saying `Consider using the --user option or check the permissions.`
 Simply add --user like so: